This post may contain affiliate links. Learn more.

-Men with combination skin may have dry areas on some part of their face and oily on others, such as the “T-zone” – the nose, forehead, and chin.
+Men with combination skin may have dry areas on some parts of their face and oily on others, such as the “T-zone” – the nose, forehead, and chin.
 You may also have pores that look larger than normal, blackheads, or shiny skin.

 Consider your reasons for using toner before you buy.
 Will you use it to reduce the excessive “shine” that comes with oily skin?
 Are you looking to reduce inflammation and redness while exfoliating and unclogging skin pores?

-Some toners have a distinctive scent and their fragrance often varies widely from one product to another.
-Toners for men tend to have fresh or masculine scents, or citrus-based scents that are refreshing.
+Some toners have a distinctive scent, and their fragrances can vary widely from one product to another.
+Toners for men tend to have fresh or masculine scents or citrus-based scents that are refreshing.

 Next, let’s move on to our reviews of best toners for men.

 The 5 best toners for men